bdew-hnh/hafen-client/README.md

 * Automatic curiosity study (see below)
 * Improved fonts and sizes
 * Improved minimap (see below)
+* Log off on client close - closing the window will send a logoff command and exit after successful logoff
 * Completion percent text and estimated timer on items (e.g. in study window)
 * Transfer by highest/lowest QL with mousewheel (optional)
 * Nightvision mode (with configurable brightness)